Web Key IT’s 16 Steps

 What is it?

 Movement and distractions should be under user control, meaning there should be a move to stop, pause or hide the movement on a page.
-Movement and distractions can be defined as anything which moves on the screen for more than 5 seconds without stop.
-Common movements found on webpages are automatically updated or scrolling information, blinking content, moving carousels or slideshows.
+Movement and distractions can be defined as anything which moves on the screen for more than 5 seconds without stopping.
+Common movements found on web pages are automatically updated or scrolling information, blinking content, moving carousels, or slideshows.

 Who does it effect?